 - 1. Taking my medications when I am supposed to. - 2.
-Order my medications when I need more. - 3.
-Call to make an appointment with my doctors. - 4.
+Tell my parents to order my medications when I need more. - 3.
+Remind my parents to call to make an appointment with my doctors. - 4.
 Read books to learn more about my condition. - 5.
 Look things up on the Internet about my condition. - 6.
 Help keep a notebook that has information about my health care.